- azelastine hydrochloride

 Optilast is not intended for treatment of eye infections.
 Further warnings see 4.5 and 4.6.

-Optilast eye drops contains the preservative benzalkonium chloride which may cause eye irritation.
+Optilast eye drops contains the preservative benzalkonium chloride.
+Benzalkonium chloride may cause eye irritation, especially with dry eyes or disorders of the cornea.
 Contact with soft contact lenses should be avoided.
 Contact lenses should be removed prior to application and the patient should wait at least 15 minutes before reinsertion.
 Known to discolour soft contact lenses.

 No specific interaction studies with Optilast have been performed.